 In the aerospace industry, where titanium constitutes a significant portion of aircraft weight, the cost benefits of recycling are particularly pronounced.
 Recycling titanium from manufacturing byproducts or decommissioned aircraft provides a cost-effective alternative to using solely virgin materials in new aircraft construction.

-This not only offsets waste disposal costs but also contributes to a more circular economy where materials are kept in use for as long as possible.
+This not only offsets waste-disposal costs but also contributes to a more circular economy, where materials are kept in use for as long as possible.

 By reducing the reliance on virgin titanium production, recycling helps to mitigate these adverse environmental consequences.